Song Hae: Early life

 Song Bok-hee was born on 27 April 1927 in modern-day Chaeryŏng-gun, South Hwanghae Province in North Korea.
 His family was part of the Yeosan Song clan.
 Song started as a singer who majored in operatic singing in Haeju conservatory of music in 1949.

 During the Korean War, he fled via boat to the south, arriving in the port of Busan.
 He later used the stage name, Hae (meaning sea), as a memory of this voyage.
 Song served as a military signaller for the South, and claimed to have transmitted the message for the ceasefire of the Korean War.

 Career

 In 1955, Song Hae debuted in the Changgong musical troupe.
-In 1988, at the age of 60, Song became the emcee for Korea Sings, a position he held until his death in 2022.
+In 1988, at the age of 60, Song became the MC for Korea Sings (National Singing Contest) of KBS, a position he held until his death in 2022.

 Personal life and death

 In 1953, Song married his wife, Suk Ok-ee.
 In 1986, his son Chang-jin (1966–1986) was killed in a bike accident on the Hannam Bridge.
-On 20 January 2018, Ok-ee passed away.
+On 20 January 2018, Ok-ee died.